jshuster7484/BowlingApp/README.md

 An API to keep score of multiple bowling games.

 ## Installing
 Install python 3.6
-Install the required packages
+Install the required packages:
 ```
 pip3 install -r requirements.txt
 ```

 ## Running Tests
-Run the following command from the BowlingApp directory
+Run the following command from the BowlingApp directory:
 ```
 python -m unittest discover
 ```

 ## Deployment
-Run the following commands from the BowlingApp directory
+Run the following commands from the BowlingApp directory:
 Mac:
 ```
 export FLASK_APP=api.py